demattosanthony/perspective/README.md

 # Perspective

-A new way of sharing phot albums
+A new way of sharing photo albums

 ## Getting Started